Accepted? Denied? Or, Deferred Admission?

 - You need to work for a year to save money that will help offset the cost of college.
-(Note, that there are other options for affording college; be sure to meet with a financial aid representative at the college where you’ve been admitted to make sure you know all of your options.)
+(Note, that there are other options for affording college; be sure to meet with a financial aid representative at the college to make sure you know all of your options.)

 - You have dual citizenship in the US and another country.
 There may be legal requirements that you live in the your country of origin for a year when you turn 18.

-Whatever the reason is, it is important to know that you have the option of asking the college that offered you admission for the opportunity to defer that offer for a year.
+Whatever the reason is, it is important to know that you have the option of asking for the opportunity to defer that offer for a year.
 Not every college will agree to this, but you won’t know until you ask (but don’t ask until you have been accepted).